-One step in an organization’s digital transformation involves migrating its data ecosystem and enterprise data to the cloud from its traditional on-premises data centers or warehouses.
-A cloud data platform is where these resources are relocated to, allowing enterprises to create a data lake that can be accessed anywhere, any time.
-With this “democratized” data, both structured and unstructured data can be rapidly ingested to empower analytics.
-The platform can also scale quickly as data and analytics needs changes.
+One step in an organisation’s digital transformation involves migrating its data ecosystem and enterprise data from its traditional on-prem data centres or warehouses to the cloud.
+These resources are relocated to a cloud data platform, allowing enterprises to create a data lake that can be accessed anywhere, at any time.
+With this “democratised” data, both structured and unstructured data can be rapidly ingested to empower analytics.
+The platform can also scale quickly as data and analytics needs change.

 Why do enterprises use a cloud data platform?

 By using a cloud data platform, enterprises gain an easier way to leverage their data.
-It allows the data to be managed, secured, and viewed from any location, both remotely and on-premises.
-These virtual data platforms offer the reliability of an on-premises data warehouse with an affordability that physical hardware cannot match.
-Organizations use these platforms to gain a much more flexible data exchange, which then empowers more informed business decisions.
+It allows the data to be managed, secured and viewed from any location, both remotely and on-prem.
+These virtual data platforms offer the reliability of an on-prem data warehouse with an affordability that physical hardware cannot match.
+Organisations use these platforms to gain a much more flexible data exchange, which then empowers more informed business decisions.

 Cloud data platform elasticity

-Cloud data platforms are far more elastic than their on-premises counterparts and provide an integrated view into the data hosted on the platform.
-These platforms enable full observability of everything running on them, including CPU and memory utilization, as well as insight into what queries are running and how they can be optimized.
+Cloud data platforms are far more elastic than their on-prem counterparts and provide an integrated view into the data hosted on the platform.
+These platforms enable full observability of everything running on them, including CPU and memory utilisation, as well as insights into what queries are running and how they can be optimised.

-Data is stored in clusters and by observing actual workload behavior, an enterprise can grow or shrink a cluster to avoid having underutilized capacity.
+Data is stored in clusters and by observing actual workload behaviour, an enterprise can grow or shrink a cluster to avoid having underutilised capacity.

 Moving to a cloud data platform